BND Hamburger Icon

 Open row

-Business owners implement interactive voice response (IVR) systems to automate call answering, streamline customer service and allow their staff to focus on specific queries.
-IVR systems can be as straightforward as asking customers to press 1 for billing, 2 for product information and 3 to speak with a customer service representative (CSR).
-They can also include sophisticated options for credit card payment processing and ways for customers to check shipping statuses.
+Small business owners implement interactive voice response (IVR) systems to automate call answering, streamline customer service and allow their staff to focus on specific queries.
+IVR systems can be as straightforward as asking customers to press 1 for billing, 2 for product information and 3 to speak with a team member.
+Small e-commerce businesses may also benefit from sophisticated options for credit card payment processing and ways for customers to check shipping statuses.

 Fortunately, paying attention to specific design elements can help ensure customers enjoy using your IVR system.
 Here’s some advice for designing an IVR system that doesn’t annoy your customers and a look at business phone systems and call center services that can help.